Synanthedon myopaeformis: Enemies

 The parasitoid Liotryphan crassiseta is a significant cause of mortality in S. myopaeformis.
 Nematodes, Steinernema sp., are a threat to larvae, and larva mortality following exposure to the fungi Beauveria bassiana and Metarhizium brunneum is common.
 Bacteria are another threat to larvae.
 In 1999, Shehata, Nasr, and Tadros found that significantly fewer adults emerged from cocoons after larvae were exposed to the bacteria Bacillus thuringiensis.

 Mating

-Pheremones
+Pheromones

 Males of the species respond to sex pheromones released by the glands of females.
 A 2010 study from Judd, Gries, Aurelian, and Gries found that 3,13-octadecadienyl acetate is the primary sex hormone used by S. myopaeformis females.
 This chemical alone is enough to attract males, although the females do also produce secondary sex pheromone in addition to 3,13-octadecadienyl acetate, these appear to play a minor role.